How do I prevent from being a victim of phishing?

 - Do not be intimidated by an email or caller who suggests dire consequences if you do not immediately provide or verify financial information.

-- If you believe the contact is legitimate, go to the company’s Website by typing in the site address directly or using a page you have previously book marked, instead of a link provided in the email.
-Contact the financial institution yourself.
-You can find phone numbers and Websites on the monthly statements you receive from your financial institution, or you can look the company up in a phone book or on the Internet.
+- If you believe the contact is legitimate, go to the company’s website by typing in the site address directly or using a page you have previously book marked, instead of a link provided in the email.
+Contact the bank yourself.
+You can find phone numbers and websites on the monthly statements you receive from your bank, or you can look the company up in a phone book or on the Internet.
 The key is that you should be the one to initiate the contact, using contact information that you have verified yourself.

 - Never provide your password over the phone or in response to an unsolicited Internet request.
 A financial institution would never ask you to verify your account information online.
 Thieves armed with this information and your account number can help themselves to your savings.

 - Review account statements regularly to ensure all charges are correct.
-If your account statement is late in arriving, call your financial institution to find out why.
-If your financial institution offers electronic account access, periodically review activity online to catch suspicious activity.
+If your account statement is late in arriving, call your bank to find out why.
+If your bank offers electronic account access, periodically review activity online to catch suspicious activity.